 Nancy has been a successful entrepreneur for over 30 years.
-She has partnered with Carolyn Resnick, world renowned Liberty Horse Trainer, author of Naked Liberty and creator of The Carolyn Resnick Method and is now an instructor in The Carolyn Resnick Method, The Waterhole Rituals.
+She has partnered with Carolyn Resnick, world renowned Liberty Horse Trainer, author of Naked Liberty and creator of The Carolyn Resnick Method and is also instructor in The Carolyn Resnick Method, The Waterhole Rituals.

 Nancy has always had a passion for horses and for helping people.
 For many years she had already experienced the joy that horses have to offer but it was not until she began training her rescue horses that she would discover the healing powers that these sentient beings have to offer us all.

 As a way to bring what she loves into her work, Nancy founded Kindred Connections to host all-inclusive Equine, Yoga and Wellness retreats in the tropical rainforest of Costa Rica.
-These luxurious retreats are held at the Majestic Properties and focus on bringing together like-minded people who want to connect with nature to heal mind, body and soul.
+These luxurious retreats are held held at her ranch, Dances with Horses (Costa Rica location) and focus on bringing together like-minded people who want to connect with nature to heal mind, body and soul.

 Nancy realizes that many people in today's society are yearning for experiences that take them back to the simplicity that life once had to offer.
 She feels that many individuals and families have a need to nourish their souls in a peaceful environment.
 As they are supported by nature they can acquire the tools needed to calm inner turmoil for self-healing to begin.

 During her studies in The Carolyn Resnick Method, The Waterhole Rituals, Nancy became aware that horses have the ability to reflect a person's inner self which assists us in understanding our true nature.
-This discovery took her on a journey of personal transformation and ultimately inspired her to co-create Feel to Heal to begin teaching clinics and retreats with her mentor and close friend, Linda Salinas.
+This discovery took her on a journey of personal transformation and ultimately inspired her travel worldwide teaching The Carolyn Resnick Method so that others could experience the gifts that horses have to offer us.

 About Kindred Connections